 QM Case File Review tool.
 The QM Specialist completes a follow-up check on the agency's response 30 -45 or less days following the receipt of the RFA.
 The QM Team Leader tracks the RFA and follow up information.
-Lack of resolution of the RFA may result in action from the Sarasota Family YMCA, Inc. contracts unit.
+If the follow up is not completed the QM team will check on the follow up 30 days from the original due date.
+If there is lack of resolution of the RFA there may be action from the Sarasota Family YMCA, Inc. contracts unit.

-All safety related Request for Assistance are documented in the FSFN system.
+All safety related Request for Assistance is documented in the FSFN system.